 Music and Dance classes in Santiago de Cuba July 2019

 Ritmacuba has been organizing programs in the music, dance and culture of Cuba since 1989.
 More than just courses, Ritmacuba offers a chance to immerse yourself in the culture and life of the city of Santiago de Cuba.
 This program is intense.
 You will learn a lot and you will have a great time.
 The teachers and assistants are Cubans who have earned recognition in their field.
 They are chosen for their competence and teaching experience with foreign students.
 They are professional musicians, dancers and/or teachers who belong to or lead traditional groups or companies (Cutumba, Ballet Folklorico de Oriente, Folkloyuma, Guitarras y Trovadores, etc.).
 The program offers up to four classes a day from beginners to advanced.
 This allows participants to take both music and dance classes.
-The July program offers Ritmacuba participants the opportunity to form a comparsa group with dancers and musicians to parade in Santiago’s biggest annual event, Carnaval.
+The July program offers Ritmacuba participants the opportunity to form a conga comparsa group with dancers and musicians to parade in Santiago’s biggest annual event, Carnaval.
 Some knowledge of French or Spanish is strongly recommended as they are the languages of instruction.
 That said, music and dance are universal languages.
 Comfortable accommodation in a casa particular (private home) will be arranged for you and will include breakfast.
-Lunches will be served where the courses are given.
+Lunches will be served at the Casa Dranguet where the courses are given.

 Ritmacuba band 2011, Veinte Años Check out Ritmacuba's research videos and videos of previous years' summer programs on their youtube channel www.youtube.com/user/ritmacuba